 Mr Varinder Rehal

 I am delighted to have been appointed a School Governor.
-I have lived in the area for 8 years and both my daughters attend Springbank, one in Year 1 and one in Year 3, and they love it!
+I have lived in the area for 9 years and both my children previously attended Springbank and they loved it!

 Professionally I work as a lawyer in a large multinational, managing both legal and compliance functions for the business.
 I also have responsibility for other areas such as corporate governance, ethics, modern slavery and anti-corruption.